lcfyi/quarantine-monitor/hardware/README.md

 # Hardware

-**BIG CAVEAT**: A lot of the files generated that have been committed are artifacts from the build, thus they probably won't be compatible with your system.
-You'll have to take some time to prune them; I wanted to check it into VCS just because I have a working version at the moment.
+**BIG CAVEAT**: A lot of the files generated on the FPGA side that have been committed are artifacts from the build, thus they probably won't be compatible with your system.
+You'll have to take some time to prune them.

 ## Organization